.NET HELP

 Generating PDFs with IronPDF and Extension Methods

-In this section, we'll introduce IronPDF, a popular library for generating and working with PDF files in C#.
+In this section, we'll introduce IronPDF, our industry-leading library for generating and working with PDF files in C#.
 We'll also see how we can leverage extension methods to create a more seamless and intuitive experience when working with this library.

 using IronPdf;